bootcamp-s19/project1-campaign-website/README.md

 2. Push your code to Github remote
 3. Push your code to Heroku remote
 4. View your website on your laptop and phone
-5. Post links to your Github repo and Heroku application to the Project 1 Slack channel.
+5. Post links to your Github repo and Heroku application to the [projects Slack channel](https://bootcamp-s19.slack.com/messages/CGAUZ4SA0/).

 ### Application file structure

 Minimally:

 ```
-app/
+yourappname/
     index.html - main page
     css/ - folder to contain css files
        /style.css - stylesheet